thecodeassassin/influxdb.com/content/docs/v0.9/guides/syntax.md

 `curl -X POST 'http://localhost:8086/write' --data-urlencode 'db=mydb' --data-urlencode 'u=root&p=correct horse battery staple' --data-binary 'disk_free,hostname=server01 value=442221834240 1435362189575692182'`

 ###### Write a Batch of Points with `curl`

-You can also pass a file containing a batch of writes.
+You can also pass a file using the `@` flag.
+The file can contain a batch of points, one per line.
+Points must be separated by newline characters `\n`.
+Batches should be 5000 points or fewer for best performance.

+`curl -X POST 'http://localhost:8086/write?db=mydb' --data-binary @<filename>`

+`curl -X POST 'http://localhost:8086/write' --data-urlencode 'db=mydb&rp=myrp&u=root&p=root' --data-binary @points.txt`

+###### Specify Non-nanosecond Timestamps

+Use the `precision=[n,u,ms,s,m,h]` query string parameter to supply a precision for the timestamps.

+All timestamps are assumed to be Unix nanoseconds unless otherwise specified.
+If you provide timestamps in any unit other than nanoseconds, you must supply the appropriate precision in the URL query string.
+Use `n`, `u`, `ms`, `s`, `m`, and `h` for nanoseconds, microseconds, milliseconds, seconds, minutes, and hours, respectively.

-`curl -X POST 'http://localhost:8086/write?db=mydb' --data-binary 'disk_free,hostname=server01 value=442221834240 1435362189575692182'`
+`curl -X POST 'http://localhost:8086/write?db=mydb&precision=ms' --data-binary 'disk_free value=442221834240 1435362189575'`

-never quote measurement names (they are always strings) always escape commas and whitespace in measurement names never quote tag keys or values (they are always strings) always escape commas and whitespace in tag keys and values never quote field keys (they are always strings) always escape commas and whitespace in field keys if your field value is a(n): integer - don't use a decimal point (1, not 1.0) float - you must use a decimal point (1.0, not 1) string - always double-quote ("") boolean - use any of the following, unquoted: [t, T, true, True, TRUE; f, F, false, False, FALSE] if you provide timestamps in any unit other than nanoseconds, you must supply the appropriate precision in the URL query string.
-E.g. for milliseconds: curl ... localhost:8086/write?precision=ms ...

-use [n, u, ms, s, m, h] for nanoseconds, microseconds, milliseconds, seconds, minutes, and hours, respectively.
-If no `precision` is supplied, nanoseconds is assumed.
+`curl -X POST 'http://localhost:8086/write' --data-urlencode 'db=mydb&precision=s' --data-binary @points.txt`

 # Query Syntax